The to-do list. Love it or hate it, it’s a fantastic way of keeping yourself on the right track.

 Learning is a never-ending process and one of the best and cheapest ways of learning new things is to read.

-Reading is always on my to-do list because it’s my favourite way to unwind.
+Reading is always on my to-do list because it’s my favorite way to unwind.
 For many years, I kept a list of the books I read as well as the ones I wanted to read.
 I dropped the habit during the parenthood years but it’s one I’ve recently started again.

 You can keep a physical list in a notebook or journal or a digit one on the computer or smartphone.
 Use whichever method works best for you.
 And, make sure you tick them off as you go.